jehanzaib084/OnlineAddressBook/README.md

 To use this Online Address Book, follow these steps:

-1. Clone the repository: git clone <https://github.com/jehanzaib084/OnlineAddressBook>
+1. Clone the repository: `git clone https://github.com/jehanzaib084/OnlineAddressBook`
-2. Navigate to the project directory: cd your-project-directory
+2. Navigate to the project directory: `cd your-project-directory`
-3. Install dependencies using npm: npm install
+3. Install dependencies using npm: `npm install`
+4. Start the server: `node server.js`

 This will install all the dependencies listed in the `package.json` file and generate the `node_modules` directory.

+## User Authentication

+The application includes a basic authentication system for administrators.
+Only authenticated users can add, update, and delete contacts.
+The login session expires after 10 minutes of inactivity.

+### Default Admin Credentials

+- **Username**: admin
+- **Password**: admin123

 ## Contributors